Sam Windsor

-Sam Windsor (born 12 June 1987) is an Australian professional rugby union player who currently plays as a fly-half for the Rugby New York (Ironworkers) in Major League Rugby (MLR).
+Sam Windsor (born 12 June 1987) is an Australian professional rugby union player who currently plays as a fly-half for the Seattle Seawolves in Major League Rugby (MLR).

 Professional rugby

 Windsor joined the Brumbies Academy in Canberra in 2008, before playing with English club Blackheath for two seasons from 2010 to 2012.

 He played for NSW Country Eagles in the inaugural season of the National Rugby Championship in 2014, and signed a one-year contract to play for Ulster in 2015–16.